E-Document Exchange Structure

 - Content File: it hosts the file containing the document content or data.
 For its inclusion in the XML structure, these files are normally coded in base 64 .

 - Metadata block: following the corresponding XML schema, the defined metadata are integrated as the minimum mandatory associated with the content file.
 As an exception, ‘Valor CSV’ and ‘Regulación generación CSV’ are integrated into the element of signature.

 - Signature(s): electronic signatures relying on certificates and/or CSV associated to the content file of the document as well as the metadata of the signature.

 The design of the NIF schema consists of 8 tailored XSDs implemented and an external XSD linked (xmldsig-core-schema.xsd) to the XMLDSig specification used in the XAdES signatures.

 This XSDs model of NIF follows a modular design that fosters their reuse and interoperability with other existing frameworks.

-Two types in the implementation of can be distinguished modules:
+Two types of modules can be distinguished in the implementation: